-Forestry Corporation is carrying out a small-scale low-intensity thinning operation in part of Nambucca State Forest, while ensuring forest cover remains across the entire forest and giving remaining trees more room to grow into the future.
+In June 2020, Forestry Corporation completed a small-scale low-intensity thinning operation in part of Nambucca State Forest, while ensuring forest cover remained across the entire forest and giving remaining trees more room to grow into the future.
 The image below of a recently-harvested part of Nambucca State Forest in the background, shows how trees have been retained throughout the harvested area.

 Before a single tree is touched, Planning Foresters complete a range of environmental assessments in the compartment, including ecological and Aboriginal cultural heritage surveys, as well as assessments of timber volume and roads and consultations with forest users and neighbours.

 These assessments and consultations inform detailed harvest plans that are developed in line with the strict native forestry regulations and ensure there are appropriate measures in place to protect the unique environmental features of each specific location, including flora, fauna, soil, water and community uses.
 Each of these plans is published on our plan portal before work commences.

 While the 2019-20 fire season impacted large areas of NSW, the forests affected by fire have not been lost.
 Some areas were badly affected by hot intense burns, but in some areas the impact was akin to a low intensity hazard reduction burn.
 Other areas were not burnt at all.
 Because many native tree species are adapted to fire, in many forests the trees will not die and will continue to grow on for the future.
 All areas affected by fire will regrow and we are already seeing fire-affected native forests regenerating well, particularly following good rains on the north coast of NSW.